Get a quick, clear understanding of this hugely popular game via, NatWest RoosterMoney’s parents’ guide to Minecraft

 Is Minecraft suitable for seven-year-olds?

-Going by the PEG rating, Minecraft does seem good for seven year olds.
+Going by the PEGI rating, Minecraft does seem good for seven year olds.
 There’s a little violence, but it’s mainly a constructive game, with plenty of fairly healthy game play.

 How to manage paying for things on Minecraft, via parental controls